undistro/zora/docs/configuration/custom-checks.md

 | `object` | The object being scanned.                     |
 | `params` | The parameter defined in `spec.params` field. |

-If matches a `PodSpec`, the following useful variables are available:
+If the object matches a `PodSpec`, the following useful variables are available:

 | Variable        | Description                                                                     |
 |-----------------|---------------------------------------------------------------------------------|